BLOG

 1. Household Necessities

 Many people will send food and gifts, but what often gets overlooked are the little things that keep a house running.
-Toilet paper, paper towels, cleaning products, toothpaste – these are the items that may force a run to the store.
-For personal items like soap, shampoo, and facial products, it can be helpful to ask about preferred brands or allergies first.
-Or if you know the family well, you may have seen what is in their cabinets.
-Other items that a family facing a critical illness or injury may need include hand sanitizer, disposable masks, rubber gloves, packable snacks, and travel size tissues.
+Toilet paper, tissues, paper towels, cleaning products – these are the items that may force a run to the store and cause even more stress for a family.
+Personal items like soap, shampoo, toothpaste and facial products, are also a good idea, but it can be helpful to first ask about preferred brands and allergies.
+Or if you know the family well, you may have seen what they use throughout the day.

 2. Comfortable Items for the Hospital